 Myth 9 – Pain is the Sole Problem Regarding Sciatica

-It is not a true concept that pain is the one and only problem regarding sciatic nerve compression.
-Sciatica may have complications.
-In severe cases, it can lead to the loss of ability to control one’s bladder and bowel leading to awkward situations.
+It is not a true concept that pain, and specifically radicular pain, is the one and only problem regarding sciatic nerve compression.
+True sciatica may have complications.
+In severe cases, it can lead to the loss of ability to control one’s bladder or bowels.

 Myth 10 – The Proper Diagnosis of Sciatica is Quite Expensive

-Some persons suffering from leg pain avoid going to physician thinking that the diagnosis modalities of this pain are quite expensive which is not true thinking.
-It can be diagnosed by a doctor by just taking history and performing a thorough physical examination but sometimes doctor needs radiological investigations which are not too much expensive.
+Some persons suffering from leg pain avoid going to their physician, thinking that the diagnosis modalities of this pain are quite expensive, which is not helpful for the patient.
+It can sometimes be diagnosed by a doctor by just taking history and performing a thorough physical examination.
+However, sometimes the doctor needs radiological investigations which are not necessarily too expensive.